skooter500/tunepal-web/README.md

 Run the following line in the root directory of this project:

-`git submodule update --init && npm i -g bower cordova gulp ripple-emulator && npm i && bower i`
+`git submodule update --init && npm i -g bower cordova gulp@3 ripple-emulator && npm i && bower i`

 ## Build and run local server in debug mode